Clint Hill (Secret Service)

-Clinton J. Hill (January 4, 1932 – February 21, 2025) was a United States Secret Service agent who served under five U.S. presidents, from Dwight D. Eisenhower to Gerald Ford.
+Clinton Jerome Hill (January 4, 1932 – February 21, 2025) was a United States Secret Service agent who served under five U.S. presidents, from Dwight D. Eisenhower to Gerald Ford.
 Hill is best known for his act of bravery on November 22, 1963, when President John F. Kennedy was assassinated in Dallas, Texas.
 During the assassination, Hill ran into the line of fire from the Secret Service follow-up car, leaped onto the back of the presidential car, and shielded the stricken president and first lady Jacqueline Kennedy with his own body as the car raced to Parkland Memorial Hospital.
 His act was documented in film footage by Abraham Zapruder.
 Hill was the last surviving person who was inside the presidential limousine on November 22, 1963.

 Early life and education

 Hill was born in Larimore, North Dakota, to a Norwegian mother, Alma Petersen.
 His birth parents homesteaded near Roseglen.
 "At 17 days old his Mother, (separated from his father), had him baptized and she then placed him in the North Dakota Children's Home in Fargo.
 After 3 months he was adopted by another Norwegian family, Chris and Jennie Hill of Fargo.
 Originally named Haugen, the family later changed its name to the English version of the name; Haugen means "the hill" in Norwegian.

 Hill's new family took him to Washburn, where he eventually graduated from Washburn High School.
 He attended Concordia College in Moorhead, Minnesota, where he played football, basketball, and baseball, studied history, and graduated in 1954.
 Shortly after graduating from college he was drafted into the US Army and sent to Ft.
 Leonard Wood, Missouri, for basic training.
 After basic training he was assigned to the United States Army Intelligence Center in Dundalk, Maryland, where he was trained as a Counterintelligence (CI) Special Agent and served with Region IX, 113th Counterintelligence Corps Field Office in Denver, until 1957.

 After his military service, Hill joined the Secret Service and was assigned to the Denver office.
 In 1958, Hill served on the detail for President Dwight D. Eisenhower.
 After John F. Kennedy was elected president of the United States, Hill was assigned to protect the new First Lady, Jacqueline Kennedy.